ideascale/jetbrains-theme/README.md

 ## Thanks

-Thanks to [Mainul Islam](https://github.com/mainuli) who created the repository this project was based on.
+Thanks to [Mainul Islam](https://github.com/mainuli) who created the repository.
 Without his initiative, this plugin may have never been created.